Skip to content

 The encryption of the 5G network is still in the testing phase, and it can be a major challenge to avoid cybercrimes with the 5G technology.

+Improper isolation between slices can lead to data leakage or attacks across slices.
 Multiple tests and Surveillance must be placed over the usage of 5G networking to ensure that the system is secure and highly encrypted.

 With the enhanced speed and smooth response of smartphones, it is equally important to ensure the safeguarding of data and servers over the new network.

-6. Internet of Things Attacks (IoT)
+7. Internet of Things (IoT) Exploits

 IoT has been developing in recent years and has reached a point where multiple devices and accessories are connected over a large network.